AnthonyVerardi/practice-repo/README.md

 # practice-repo
-Putting some sweet sweet info about zulu
+Putting up some sweet sweet info about zulu; practice for LING 2340